animegasan/luci-app-cloudflared/README.md

-# LuCI support for Cloudflared
+# LuCi support for Cloudflared

 ## Connection your OpenWrt with Cloudflared Zero Trust Tunnel via LuCi